Apple Fritter Cake is a soft apple filled cake, with a crispy sugar glaze! You’re favorite old fashioned doughnut in cake form!

 So my husband refuses to eat breakfast for dinner.
+Like ever.

-So pancakes for dinner, no way, but Sesame Chicken for breakfast, yes please.
+BUT he will eat dinner for breakfast. (????)
+Basically, no pancakes for dinner, no way, but Sesame Chicken for breakfast, yes please.

 BUT sometimes I like to trick him and serve breakfast for dessert…He doesn’t even know what’s happening.

+I am basically a dessert wizard.
+Case in point…Apple Fritter Cake.
 Cake that derived from a breakfast food, shape-shifted into a cake, disguised as dessert.